realmocaccino/jauntyslider/README.md

 **[default: 1]**

-It allows to change the number of the slides that jauntyslider will travel by every transition.
+Allows to change the number of the slides that slider will travel by every transition.

 ## Contribution
 Future versions with more options are to come.